So, you've got a ring stuck on your finger. Or perhaps you just want handy information in case your wedding ring gets a little too tight.

 If your ring is too tight and having a tough time coming off, there are a few different things you can try to help slide it off.
 These techniques are not for seriously stuck rings that are cutting off circulation or severely swollen.

 A common complaint for wedding band owners is swollen fingers, though it's more common in women than men.
 In the summer, your fingers are more likely to swell and in the winter, they shrink.
+This can happen even if you already bought one of the best rings for fat fingers.

 This is not the greatest news for your ring finger when it comes to your ring size.
 Rings that have fit comfortably for quite some time can suddenly feel way too tight.